 Life is full of changes, but some of the most memorable changes people face revolve around their home.
 As children, the move out of mom and dad's to a college dorm is an exciting life moment.
 Buying your first home represents another monumental change.
-Perhaps the biggest one for most Americans is the transition from independent living to senior or assisted living.
+Perhaps the biggest one for most Americans is the transition from independent living to senior or assisted living, even if that assisted living is nearby.
 When this change comes about many people have lived independently in their own home for decades, so this adjustment comes with challenges.
 Especially if a pet is involved.

 The thought of leaving behind a beloved four-legged, winged, or gilled companion can be unbearable.
 Good news many assisted living communities allow residents to bring their pets with them!
 The number of pet-friendly senior living communities is on the rise as these community realize the value of allowing residents to bring their close companions with them.